 There was enough staff with the right skills, qualifications and experience to meet the assessed needs of residents at all times.

 There was a planned and actual roster in place.
+However, these required improvement to clearly identify the times staff worked within the centre.

 Regulation 16: Training and staff development